“I Hid in a Closet: Part One”

 My amygdala is different from the neurotypical amygdala, at a developmental (i.e., physical) level.
 My amygdala leads to me running away from social events where too many people touch my shoulder, want a hug, want to talk for too long, until I am confused by all the facial expressions, mixed social messages, noise.

-My amygdala leads to me missing what’s going on in the movie, because someone is flashing the same godlike light my mother invoked, cellphone-in-the-dark, their phonelight like a dragon staring at me from the front aisle of Star Wars, so now I have to figure out where all the exit doors are located, like the announcement at the beginning of the movie told me to do.
+My amygdala leads to me missing what’s going on in the movie, because someone is flashing the same godlike light my mother invoked, cellphone-in-the-dark, their phonelight like a dragon staring at me from the front aisle of Star Wars, so now I have to figure out where all the exit doors are located, like the announcement at the beginning of the movie told me to do, and I forget the flick and the popcorn right in front of me.

-Part of the reason I designed our blackout bedroom was because of Paul Bogard’s The End of Night, and the only reason I read that book was to understand light more, so I could develop better game plans for when situations like the aforementioned story of my mother happened.
+Part of the reason I designed our blackout bedroom was because of Paul Bogard’s The End of Night; and the only reason I read that book was to understand light more, so I could develop better game plans for when situations like the aforementioned story with my mother happened.
+(Affiliate link below.)